 How could I miss this?
-Probably the only Korean commercial ever to feature a woman moving up and down on top of her boyfriend?
+Probably the first Korean commercial ever to feature a woman literally moving up and down on top of her boyfriend?

 Much more interesting though, is what is written and said.
 For not only does the background text read “You need Vitamin C for love too!” (사랑에도 비타민C가 필요하다!) for instance, but, like Chris explains at Dead Girl:

 Boyfriend is trying to airplane girlfriend but he’s having trouble maintaining, if you know what I mean, and so he downs a bottle of 비타500.
 Immediately invigorated, dude now has no problem keeping her up, and at the end he asks her, “Where shall we go?”
 She replies, “Hong Kong!”, which I now know is a pretty popular euphemism here in Korea for an orgasm, its origins being the affluent image of Hong Kong that was held in the collective consciousness of Korea until not too long ago.
 So ladies, next time your man asks where you wanna go, demand he take you to Hong Kong, and don’t let him stop till you get there.

 Although the slang was new to me, I did quickly learn when I arrived in Korea that the English equivalent of “coming” was “going” in Korean, so going somewhere does make some sense.
 Nine years later though, the Korean (and Japanese) for that seems to have been completely Anglicized.
 Which is a pity, as this phrase is possibly unique to the Korean language, and a genuine surprise to hear in a primetime television commercial.